 At any point if you need to reverse the process, you can do so on the Perform Maintenance tab.
 When the maintenance window expiration is less than 24 hours away, you can also add additional time to the maintenance window.

-Disabled appliances will automatically re-enable themselves after a fixed period of time, which is indicated on the appliance widget.
-However, as described below, only when an appliance is able to serve traffic will it begin to do so.
+Disabled appliances will automatically re-enable themselves after a fixed period of time, which is indicated on the Perform Maintenance tab.
+The time indicated is an approximation, and the actual time that the appliance is re-enabled might differ by up to 15-20 minutes due to the time it takes to propagate state and configuration changes throughout our systems.
+In addition, as described below, only when an appliance is able to serve traffic will it begin to do so.
 Therefore, you might see an appliance in the “Enabled” state that is not yet serving traffic.

 If you want to more permanently prevent an appliance from serving traffic, you can do so via BGP announcements to the appliance.